l0k1/A-10/A-10-readme.txt

 consistently.
 For example, when the model is scaled to the correct length, the wing-span is likely to be a little out.

-The 3d model includes two external load configurations - one with ferry fuel tanks and another with a hypothetical weapon load.
-The external loads are selected according to the --aircraft parameter: for the 'clean' configuration (A-10cl) no external loads are selected or visibile, while for the 'ferry' configuration (A-10fl) the fuel tanks are selected.
-There is currently no fdm or set file for the weapon load configuration.

-The 3d model is currently coloured but un-textured.

 Flight Data Model
 -----------------